-The Vicar for Clergy is to provide ministry to and care for all diocesan priests and permanent deacons: active, inactive, sick and on leave.
-As such, he is to keep the bishop informed about his ministry with them and is directly accountable to the bishop.
+Very Rev. Michael Ciccone, OP is the Vicar for Clergy and Formation of Ordained Ministry and provides ministry to and care for all diocesan and religious priests; active, inactive, restricted, sick and on leave.
+As such he keeps the bishop informed about his ministry with them and is directly accountable to the bishop.
+He makes arrangements for priest weekend and holy day Mass coverage; and oversees the coordinator of international priests, the coordinator of institutional priests, and the coordinator for retired priests.

-He is to be proactive by developing and maintaining a supportive relationship with all priests and deacons of the Diocese and by being concerned with their overall welfare.
-When a priest or deacon is having personal concerns in his ministry, family, illness, professional issues or other personal matters, the Vicar for Clergy is to be available for assistance.
+He develops and maintains a supportive relationship with all diocesan and religious priests in the diocese and is concerned with their overall welfare.
+When a priest experiences personal concerns in his ministry, family, illness, professional issues or other personal matters, the Vicar for Clergy and Formation of Ordained Ministry is available for assistance.

 Rev. Msgr.
-Charles E. DesRuisseaux is the coordinator for retired priests and maintains a relationship with all retired priests, ensuring their physical, spiritual and social well being.
-The Coordinator is directly responsible to the vicar for clergy and will keep him informed on a regular basis of any concerns or needs.
+Charles E. DesRuisseaux is the Coordinator for Retired Priests and maintains a relationship with all retired priests, ensuring their physical, spiritual and social well being.
+The Coordinator is directly responsible to the Vicar for Clergy and Formation of Ordained Ministry and keeps him informed on a regular basis of any concerns or needs.

 For more information, please contact: